Skip to main content

 Activation

-The multi-agent mode is enabled by default.
-To disable it, set:
+Multi-agent mode is enabled by default.
+To disable it:

 CHATCLI_AGENT_PARALLEL_MODE=false